European Home Retail

 European Home Retail plc (EHR) was a listed UK company, operating in home retail.
 Though registered in Swindon, Wiltshire, its head office was based in Warmley, Bristol.
 On 13 October 2006, it was announced EHR and its subsidiary Farepak had gone into administration.

 History

 The origins of Farepak Hampers date back to 1935.
 In 1969, Bob Johnson was appointed managing director of the small Christmas club with 500 agents operating from a butcher's shop in Peckham.

-In 1995 Farepak purchased the older Kleeneze Homecare business from Arcadia Group plc, and changed its name to Kleeneze plc, giving off its original business to a subsidiary Farepak Food and Gifts Ltd. By 2006 Kleeneze plc changed its name once more to European Home Retail plc.
+In 1995 Farepak purchased the older Kleeneze Homecare business from Arcadia Group plc, and changed its name to Kleeneze plc, transferring its original business to a subsidiary Farepak Food and Gifts Ltd. By 2006 Kleeneze plc changed its name once more to European Home Retail plc.